 Advancing Sweet Potato Transplanting Technology

-Motivo is working with audacious agriculture leaders to bring automation to decades-old problems.
+Motivo is working with audacious agriculture leaders to bring automation to decades-old problems

 Black Gold Farms is a nationwide, family-owned potato grower with an appetite for innovation.
-With challenges like increasing labor scarecity and rising costs, Black Gold Farms is taking the future of their business into their own hands.
+With challenges like increasing labor scarcity and rising costs, Black Gold Farms is taking the future of their business into their own hands.

 An automated sweet potato transplanter needs to make business sense: improve transplanting speed and quality, reduce the required number of operators, all while being robust and reliable for the lifetime of the machine.
 A typical transplanting season occurs over 10 weeks, requiring hundreds of laborers to keep up with the pace of ~500,000 slips/hour during the brief windows of cooperative weather.
 To complicate matters, planting season comes once a year and doesn't wait.
 Motivo needed to design, build, and test the first automated transplanter in 4 months in order to meet the 2018 transplanting season.

 Sweet potatoes have a unique lifecyle, one that has prohibited automation until now.
 The challenge comes down to the sweet potato "slip," an approximately 1 foot long, highly variable plant stem harvested from the mother bed potatoes and individually transplanted into the growing fields at the start of each season.
 Traditionally, only human hands have been capable of gently manipulating individual slips without tearing leaves or tangling multiple slips, and inserting the slips into the ground using early 1900's designed manual planters borrowed from the tobacco industry.